Home » Best Forex Brokers in December 2024 » Best Forex Brokers in Switzerland for 2024

 Switzerland Currency (CHF)Yes

-RegulatorsFCA, CySEC, ASIC, FSCA, ISA, IIROC,
+RegulatorsFCA, CySEC, ASIC, FSCA, ISA, IIROC

 Min Deposit$50

-Trading PlatformsMetaTrader 4, TradingView Pro, Trading Station
+Trading PlatformsMetaTrader 4, TradingView Pro, Trading Station, Capitalise.ai

-Trustpilot Rating4.0 out of 526 reviews
+Trustpilot Rating3.9 out of 548 reviews

-Number of Forex Pairs to Trade40+
+Number of CFD Forex Pairs to Trade40+

-LeverageForex & Metals: 1:30
+LeverageForex & Metals CFDs: 1:30

 Index CFDs: 1:20